robinjmurphy/changed/README.md

 The `options` object supports all of the standard options from [http.request](http://nodejs.org/api/http.html#http_http_request_options_callback) and [https.request](http://nodejs.org/api/https.html#https_https_request_options_callback).
 In addition, it supports the following properties:

-* `compare` - _function_ - overrides the default respone body comparison.
+* `compare` - _function_ - overrides the default response body comparison.
 Receives the current response body as its first argument and the previous response body as its second argument.
-Should return `true` if the response bodies differ.
+Should return `true` if the responses differ.

 ---